DChavan1806/Document/topic/A-interview-topic.md

 23)  Difference between HashMap and ConcurrentHashMap.
 Which one is efficient in performance wise.
 24)  Give me the real time example for abstract design pattern and factory pattern and which one is preferred .
 25)  What will happen system.exit given in finally block
 26)  What is the purpose of String pool.
-How its managed by JVM
+How it's managed by JVM
 27)  How to create immutable class.
 28)  When we should use the private constructor
 29)  What circular dependency exception.
 How to avoid circular dependency exception.